 A Four Minute Read

-Clients frequently tell me that we can’t improve their business, because the work is “too complex” or “customer-centered” to “follow process.”
-Demands are too dynamic, or unpredictable, their refrain goes – being shackled to a process would only limit the ability to get real work done.
+Clients frequently tell me that my crazy ideas about “business processes” can’t improve their business, because the work is “too complex” or “customer-centered” to “follow process.”
+The marketplace is too dynamic, or unpredictable, their refrain goes – being shackled to rules would only limit the ability to get real work done.

 I have coached project managers with multi-million dollar portfolios who bristle at the very idea of following a project management process.
-(And don’t get the Agilistas started on the human bondage that is “process”.)
-“My project is so unique,” they say, “it could never fit within the arbitrary constraints of a process.”
+(And don’t get the Agilistas started on the human bondage that is “process documentation”.)
+“My project is so unique,” they say, “it could never fit within your arbitrary constraints.”

 This perception, while widespread, is false.

 This is a fundamental misunderstanding of what “process” actually is – versus, say, “operating procedures.”
-SOPs or standard work are (intentionally) limiting – and when the real-world situation at hand does not quite fit a pre-ordained list of tasks, the instructions become frustrating.
-And, ultimately, ignored.
+SOPs, or standard work, are (intentionally) limiting – and when the real-world situation at hand does not quite fit a pre-ordained list of tasks, the instructions can become frustrating.
+Thus, ultimately, ignored.

-But a well-designed business processes should not be that narrow.
-A well-designed process is meant to accomplish a specific goal, and should allow for freedom within a framework to meet that need.
+But well-designed business processes should not be that narrow.
+“Well-designed” means goal (rather than activity) oriented, and should allow for freedom within a framework to meet that need.

 It may sound paradoxical, but it is that very framework – the built-in limitations – that create the freedom.